What is advanced breast cancer?

 School counselling: Ask if this is available at your child's school.

-For more information on support services visit: Support.
+For more information on support services visit our Support section.

 Webinar: Living a normal(ish) life with ABC

 An advanced breast cancer diagnosis is a life-changing event.
 Our webinar talks about coping with your diagnosis, tackling treatment and living well with the disease.

 You may also be referred to a palliative care team for treatment and support.
 Sometimes palliative care is confused with end of life care, but it’s not the same thing and it can be invaluable in your overall care.
 It can be included right from the very beginning of your advanced breast cancer treatment and most people benefit from an early referral.